dokku-alt/dokku-alt/README.md

 You can use `gitreceive` not only to trigger code on `git push`, but to provide feedback to the user and affect workflow.
 Use `gitreceive` to:

-* Deploy on any arbitrary platform
+* Put a `git push` deploy interface in front of App Engine
-* Run your build/test system as a separate remote
+* Run your company build/test system as a separate remote
 * Integrate custom systems into your workflow
 * Build your own Heroku
 * Push code anywhere

+I used to work at Twilio.
+Imagine pushing a repo with a TwiML file to a repo with a phone number for a name.
+And then it runs that TwiML on Twilio and shows you the result.

+Another idea: When it's so easy to handle pushed code, how about creating a screen in the office that will display whatever code is pushed to it.

 ## Contribute